 I have recently been getting to know Heartfulness.
 Since I have moved back home and away from Art of Living, I have been attending group and one-on-one meditation sessions with Heartfulness.
 They focus on the heart during meditation.
 Whereas, Art of Living focuses more on the breath.
 Both are great approaches to meditation and useful.
 Heartfulness is in 130 countries with thousands of volunteer trainers all over the world.
 If Heartfulness is established near you, attend three of their introductory meditation sessions, where they teach you how to meditate by focusing on your heart.
 Then you can meet weekly with them and even use the app to have a trainer guide you in meditation.
 I love that you can be anywhere in the world and use your phone to have a trainer guide you in meditation – definitely helpful if you travel a lot!
 They have also conducted research on the benefits of heart-based meditation on health and well-being.

 The Honest Guys: They have great guided meditations and relaxing music for background noise or for meditating.

 Michael Sealey: He creates hypnosis and guided meditation videos.
 Hypnosis is a way to help you deeply relax and release tension – not anything crazy!

 Hay House: Hay House was founded by Louise Hay, a top author in self-help.
-The link will take you to their playlist called Monday Meditations.
+The link will take you to their library of content on YouTube.